 Key Points:

-• Responsibility for debt does not necessarily transfer to family members upon one’s death.
+- Responsibility for bank debt, medical debt, car loans, private student loans, federal student loans, etc. does not necessarily transfer to family members upon someone’s death.

-• Debt obligation after death generally goes to the estate, where it’s paid with any assets from the deceased relative.
+- Debt obligation after death generally goes to the person’s estate, where debts will be paid with any assets from the deceased relative.

-• One may be responsible for a deceased relative’s debt if he or she is a joint account owner, co-signer on a loan, or a spouse in some cases.
+- One may be responsible for a deceased person's debt if he or she is a joint account holder, co-signer on a loan, or, in some cases, a surviving spouse.

 Debt After Death

-While the remaining debt of a deceased family member doesn’t go away, the remaining family won’t inherit debt obligation after death in most cases.
-Instead, responsibility for the debt goes to the deceased’s estate, however specific laws vary by state.
-The estate executor will be responsible for paying off the deceased’s debt but with the estate’s finances rather than his or her own money.
+While a deceased family member's remaining secured debt doesn’t go away, the remaining family won’t inherit debt obligation after death in most cases.
+Instead, when someone dies, responsibility for the debt goes to the deceased person’s estate.
+The estate executor or administrator is typically responsible for paying off the deceased’s debt according to the estate plan and the estate’s finances rather than his or her own money.

-There are some exceptions to these rules and debt relief may be able to ensure a family’s financial security after a relative’s death.
-Some states do require family members to pay off a deceased relative’s debt.
+Specific laws vary by state, though, and there are some exceptions to these rules.
+For example, some states do require family members to pay off a deceased relative’s unsecured debt.
 Responsibility for debt may also transfer to a living relative in certain circumstances, including those discussed below.
-Look into your state’s laws when estate planning to ensure your family is adequately prepared.
+Look into your state’s property laws when estate planning to ensure your family is adequately prepared.

 Any party who co-signed a loan with the deceased is responsible for any remaining debt.
-Life insurance can also help cover debt from a co-signed loan, even if one of the signers is still alive.
+When there isn’t enough money on hand, life insurance may help cover debt from a co-signed loan, even if one of the signers is still alive.
 However, some of the life insurance may need to go toward the deceased relative’s debt that isn’t co-signed.

-If you are suddenly responsible for the entirety of a loan that you co-signed with the deceased, budgeting may be able to help keep you up-to-date on payments.
+If you suddenly become responsible for the entirety of a loan that you co-signed with the deceased, budgeting may help keep you up-to-date on payments.
 Create a budget or update your existing budget to include the additional payments.

 A good example of this is a mortgage loan.
 The co-signer is still responsible for the mortgage because he or she signed the loan.
 He or she will take over the payments after the deceased has passed.
 If there is no co-signer, the remaining mortgage will be paid off by the estate.
 Usually, this is done by selling the home.

-If a living family member inherits the home, the remaining mortgage payments are not his or her responsibility.
-However, the loan will need to be paid off by the estate.
-This may require selling the home to pay off the deceased relative’s debts.
+If a living family member inherits the home, the remaining outstanding debt payments are not his or her responsibility.
+The loan will need to be paid off by the estate plan, and paying off the deceased relative’s debts may require selling the home.

 Joint Accounts Upon Death